Ferdinand Bautista

 Richard A. Vogler, 96, a lifelong resident of Norwood, NJ, passed away on Wednesday, June 17, 2026.
 Beloved husband of the late Betty (nee Johnson).
 Devoted father of Janet Carnicelli and her partner Hap Graf and Greg Vogler and his husband David Highfill.
 Proud and loving grandfather of Elisa Sozio and husband Chris, Nicholas Carnicelli and wife Stephanie and Jenna Mattos and husband Jason.
 Adored great-grandfather of Olivia, Johnny, Everly, Leo, Dean, Parker, Vincent and Gianna.
 Dearest brother of the late Frank, Nick, Anna and Aurelia.

-Rich was the Norwood Borough Clerk for 25 years before retiring.
+Rich was the Norwood Borough Administrator for 25 years before retiring.
 Prior to that he was the CFO for C.A.R.E. in New York City.
 He was also a councilman in Norwood for 16 years and served as Police Commissioner in that capacity for 13 years.
+Rich deeply loved his family, as well as playing golf, cards or bowling with his friends.

 Visiting hours are Tuesday, June 23, 2026 from 10:30 AM to 12 Noon at Pizzi Funeral Home, 120 Paris Ave, Northvale, NJ.
 A Funeral Service will be held at 12 with interment to follow at Rockland Cemetery, Sparkill, NY.